Scroll Top

 Yes.
 American Sign Language level 3 can be used to fulfill the GLBL-LANG requirement.
 Some courses have already been pre-approved and will transfer to UNC as GENR 203 (level 3).
 Other courses will require you to submit a Credit Re-evaluation request.
 The Language Placement website provides additional details on all options for fulfilling the GLBL-LANG requirement.

-You can select FY-Seminar, FY-Launch, and Triple-I courses based on your interest, but it helps to have an open mind when you’re selecting your courses because you may not get your first choice or ideal course every time.
+Try to balance your schedule by taking a 1 credit course, such as IDST 101 College Thriving or IDST 111L Data Literacy Lab, and a 3 credit course, such as ENGL 105 or a First-Year Seminar/First-Year Launch.
+When searching for courses with unique topics such as First-Year Seminars or First-Year Launches, you can choose them based on your interest, but it helps to have an open mind because you may not get your first choice or ideal course every time.
 If you are unsure about the courses you would like to take, talk to your academic advisor.
 They can provide support to help you make the right choice.

 Yes, in some rare cases, a 3-credit course with embedded lab may be used to fulfill this requirement.
 Approved courses will have the FC-LAB attribute.